You update and change the Guardians/Appointors for many reasons.

 But this is on the basis that of the continuation of property and beneficiaries.
 They are ascertainable at all time.

-Rather, blandly, the ATO confirms that, unless variations causes a trust to terminate, then there is no resettlement for tax purposes.
+Rather, blandly, the ATO confirms that, unless variations cause a trust to terminate, then there is no resettlement for tax purposes.

 Who is in charge?
 Is it the Trustee that ‘owns’ the assets?
 No, the Appointor is god.
 The Appointor bosses the Trustee.
 The Trustee looks like it is in control, as it has the assets in its name.
 However, the Trustee takes it marching orders from the Appointor.